 I write regularly for The Guardian, The New Statesman and the The Spectator.
-Since 1987 I have contributed to the Guardian Country Diary – an article every other Tuesday (now c840 pieces).
+Since 1987 I have contributed to the Guardian Country Diary – an article every other Tuesday (it is now around 860 pieces).
 For my Guardian profile and latest articles click here.

-I also review for The Spectator and my latest is of three big art shows on trees, fungi and insects.
+Among recent reviews for The Spectator is an account of three big art shows on trees, fungi and insects.
 These are at the Hayward Gallery and Somerset House in London and at the GroundWork Gallery in King’s Lynn.
-All are probably now closed because nature has struck in mysterious ways, so all the more reason to read about what you missed.
-See here.
+Several have reopened, so all the more reason to read about what you could be missing.
+Here.